bf4/webtrees/readme.txt

     before the files for the selected language are loaded.
 This ensures that all language variables are defined, and that the English version will be used when a given variable is missing in the new language.
-3. Do not upload the "places" folder.
+3. Do not upload the entire "places" folder.
 This folder contains maps for some countries.
 It also contains text files containing state, county, and place names.
 Its purpose is to allow you to enter place names by picking them from lists.